msdtim/cloud-developer/course-03/exercises/README.md

 ### Docker compose and publish
 Go to `./udacity-c3-deployment/docker/`

 The services are defined in `docker-compose.yaml`

-And the build information is defined in `docker-compose-build.yaml` Build and publish the docker images by
+nd the build information is defined in `docker-compose-build.yaml`

+Build and publish the docker images by
 ```
 docker-compose -f docker-compose-build.yaml build --parallel